-Other income (expense), net primarily consists of changes in the fair value of our derivative liability, changes in the fair value of our outstanding convertible preferred stock warrants and foreign currency exchange gains and losses.
-We will continue to adjust the convertible preferred stock warrant liability for changes in fair value until the exercise or expiration of the warrants.
-We will continue to adjust the derivative liability for changes in fair value at each balance sheet date, with any changes in fair value recognized in the consolidated statements of operations and comprehensive loss.
-Upon exercise or expiration of the warrants, the final fair value of the warrant liability will be reclassified to stockholders' (equity)/deficit and we will no longer record any related periodic fair value adjustment.
+Other income (expense), net primarily consists of changes in the fair value of our derivative liabilities, changes in the fair value of our outstanding preferred stock warrants and foreign currency exchange gains and losses.
+In February 2020, the warrants were partly exercised and partly expired.
+The final fair value of the warrant liability was reclassified to stockholders' (equity)/deficit and we will no longer record any related periodic fair value adjustment.
+We will continue to adjust the Success Fee derivative liability for changes in fair value at each balance sheet date until the payment of the success fee to Oxford upon the completion of our initial public offering, with any changes in fair value recognized in the consolidated statements of operations and comprehensive loss.
+We will continue to adjust the 2020 Notes derivative liability for changes in fair value at each balance sheet date until the 2020 Notes are converted or repaid, with any changes in fair value recognized in the consolidated statements of operations and comprehensive loss.